Metarget/awesome-cloud-native-security/README.md

 ![](images/banner.png)

-This repository is used to collect **awesome** resources on the topic of cloud native security found during research.
+This repository is used to collect **AWESOME** resources on the topic of cloud native security found during research.

 Hope to be helpful :)